 United Bankshares to buy Carolina Financial for $1.1 bln

-Nov 18 (Reuters) - United Bankshares Inc UBSI.O said on Monday it would buy CresCom Bank parent Carolina Financial Corp CARO.O in a deal valued at $1.1 billion, expanding its banking network in North and South Carolina.
+Nov 18 (Reuters) - United Bankshares Inc UBSI.O, owner of United Bank, said on Monday it would buy CresCom Bank parent Carolina Financial Corp CARO.O in a deal valued at $1.1 billion.

-Carolina shareholders will get 1.13 United shares for each share they hold, the companies said. (https://reut.rs/2Otne0W)
+Carolina shareholders will receive 1.13 United shares for each share they hold, the companies said in a statement. (https://reut.rs/2Otne0W)

-The deal represents a premium of about 16% based on Friday's close, according to Reuters calculations.

-"This transaction represents a significant step towards continuing to grow United's presence in the Carolinas," United Chief Executive Officer Richard Adams said.

-Carolina Financial Chief Executive Officer Jerry Rexroad will join United Bankshares as a board member and executive officer.
-United Bankshares has dual headquarters in Washington DC and West Virginia.

-The deal, expected to close in the second quarter of 2020, will create an entity with about $25 billion in assets and the merger has been unanimously approved by the boards of both the companies.
+The deal, expected to close in the second quarter of 2020, will create an entity with about $25 billion in assets.

-Sandler O'Neill served as financial adviser to United Bankshares, while Raymond James advised Carolina Financial.

 ((Bharath.ManjeshR@thomsonreuters.com; outside U.S. +91 80 6749 8400;))